Do you have a garden already? Why not make it a butterfly garden!

 Which species of butterflies are in your area?

-Which ones do you want to attract with your butterfly garden?
+Which ones do you want to attract to your butterfly garden?

 What you plant will have a big impact on which butterflies you see, so keep this in mind throughout the planning process.